 - Ignatz, of Krazy Kat fame, is quite partial to cheese.
 In fact, cheese is to mice what catnip is to cats, and even Krazy Kat succumbs to its effects after getting invited to a "Fromage Festival" held by the mice.

-- In Magnus Powermouse by Dick King Smith, the pest control officer baits his trap with a chunk of Mars bar, and the narration notes that the stereotype is wrong.
+- In Magnus Powermouse by Dick King-Smith, the pest control officer baits his trap with a chunk of Mars bar, and the narration notes that the stereotype is wrong.

-- Tutter on Bear In The Big Blue House is a connoisseur of everything cheese and enjoys trying any type of cheese he can, including gouda and feta.
+- Tutter on Bear in the Big Blue House is a connoisseur of everything cheese and enjoys trying any type of cheese he can, including gouda and feta.

-- Warehouse Mouse on Imagination Movers loves cheese.
+- Warehouse Mouse loves cheese.

 - In the Tortall Universe novel Wolf-Speaker, Daine (who can speak to animals) has a conversation with a mouse, who tells her that mice aren't nearly as fond of cheese as humans seem to think, and suggests several things it would rather be fed instead.

 - In Touhou: Unidentified Fantastic Object, Nazrin the mouse-youkai has a possible cheese emote when talking.
 Of course, being a youkai, she's also not one to pass up on human prey.

 - In the Czech/German film Velká sýrová loupež (The Great Cheese Robbery), a group of three mice try to rob a cheese store.